kora-projects/kora-docs/mkdocs/docs/en/documentation/config.md

-    **We do not recommend** using `ru.tinkoff.kora.config.common.Config` directly as a dependency in components, because when you update the configuration it will cause all graph components that use it to be updated, it is recommended to always create your own configuration interfaces.
+    **We do not recommend** using `ru.tinkoff.kora.config.common.Config` directly as a dependency in components, because when you update the configuration it will cause all graph components that use it to be updated, it is recommended to always create custom user configuration interfaces.

 ## Supported types